Glossary of Pastoral Care Personnel

 With agreement from the parents in certain circumstances the School Counsellor will be made available to pupils.

 All staff should refer to the Safeguarding Policy and to the Designated Safeguarding Lead for advice on Safeguarding matters.

 Pupils meet their Form Tutor in the morning after Chapel and afternoon during prep.
 They help pupils to organise their day.
-Form teachers also deliver PSCHE.
+Form teachers also deliver PSHE.
 Form Tutors will refer any pastoral problems to the correct personnel within the school.

 Head and Head's Wife

 The Head and the Head's Wife are readily available for pupils and will take on serious pastoral concerns.

 Pupils may call the Independent Listener, who is independent of the running of the school.
 The telephone number is available on the Happiness Charter which is posted by the telephones and most rooms in the school.

 Nurse and the matrons live on site, so they are always available for the pupils.
 They will be both upstairs and downstairs.

 The Member of Staff in Charge of Discipline, who happens to be the Deputy Head, will take pupils through sanctions.
 If necessary, he will talk to and coach individuals on behaviour .